Every year the SFF Area of the Popular Culture Association awards a Student and a Faculty award for best paper at the National Conference.

-To create two distinct awards for the area: one for Best Paper (Faculty or Independent Scholar) and one for Best Paper (Graduate Student.)
+To create two distinct awards for the area: one for Best Paper (Faculty or Independent Scholar) and one for Best Paper (Student.)

 ELIGIBILITY: All individuals who have abstracts accepted by the Area Chairs by February 1 are eligible to submit their papers in competition for the prize.
-For the Graduate Student Award, individuals must currently be enrolled in either a doctorate or Master’s program to be eligible.
+For the Student Award, individuals must currently be enrolled as a student in a Community College, University or equivalent post-secondary institution to be eligible.

 - Papers must be e-mailed as a .doc or .rtf file to the Area Chairs [email@example.com ].

 - All identifying information should be removed from the paper itself.
 Instead, the applicant must place his/her name, full contact information, and title of paper in the body of the e-mail when submitting the paper.

 - Papers cannot be longer than 15 pages, double spaced, 12 pt, Times New Roman

 PRIZES: The prizes will be awarded during the area business meeting, usually held prior to the movie presentation on Saturday night.
 The Best Paper (Faculty or Independent Scholar) Award will consist of a certificate and trophy.
 The Best Paper (Student) will receive, in addition to certificate and trophy, a cash award as determined by the Area Chairs.

 PROCESS: The Area Chairs will appoint two judging panels of three individuals each to judge each award.
 These panels must consist of members in good standing in the area, as determined by the Area Chair.
 Judges will not be eligible for the Award upon which committee they are asked to sit.
 Students in good standing in the area may act as judges, though it is advised that judging panels not consist solely of graduate students.
 Undergraduate students may not act as judges.